La Min-sú de Terrasson

 A number of picturesque villages are within a half-an-hour drive of Terrasson in the general direction of Sarlat; explore La Cassagne, Saint Amand de Coly or Saint Genies, pass a few hours in the gardens of the Manoir d'Eyrignac before spending the afternoon in the enchanting Sarlat.

-Driving from Sarlat to the Dordogne valley we pass some spectacular landscapes composed of the river, old towns and castles.
+Driving from Sarlat to the Dordogne valley you pass some spectacular landscapes composed of the river, old towns and castles.
 Choose to explore Beynac, Castelnaud, La Roque Gageac or Domme.
 A river cruise on board one of the Gabarres is a must, visit the gardens of Marqueyssac and walk the 'Via Ferrate' during summer.

 Find out more